Discovery-Sourced CMDB: Live, Governed, and Built for Agentic IT

 01. What is a CMDB?

-3. Define Configuration Item (CI) types
+3. Define configuration item (CI) types.

-4. Assign an owner to each CI type
+4. Assign an owner to each CI type.

-5. Define attributes for each CI type
+5. Define attributes for each CI type.

-6. Identify sources of information for your CIs (discovery, import, manual entry)
+6. Identify sources of information for your CIs (discovery, import, manual entry).

-7. Map relationships between assets (hardware to software, system to system, system to business service)
+7. Map relationships between assets (hardware to software, system to system, system to business service).

-8. Focus on one CI type at a time — usually those that provide the most value and are easiest to capture, such as servers
+8. Focus on one CI type at a time — usually those that provide the most value and are easiest to capture, such as servers.

-Virima holds both SOC 2 Type 2 and ISO/IEC 27001:2022 certifications.
+Virima holds SOC 2 Type 2 and ISO/IEC 27001:2022 certifications.
 These certifications indicate that Virima’s information security management practices have been independently audited and validated against internationally recognized standards.
-Together, they give procurement, security, and compliance teams the audit evidence they need to approve a discovery layer with access to the full estate — without creating new governance risk.
+Together, they give procurement, security, and compliance teams the audit evidence they need to approve a discovery layer with access to the full estate without creating new governance risk.

 Testimonials